biodim/TRRUST_network/README.md

 Version: **0.7.0**

-Features: basic filtering and visualizations
+Features: Basic Filtering and Visualization

-To Do: Possible Improvements to the Weighing algorithm
+To Do: Possible Improvements to the Weighting algorithm

-**New and Updated Graphs**:
+**New and Updated Graph**:

 https://rawgit.com/biodim/TRRUST_network/master/html/workflow.html

-(Take a bit of time to load.
+(Takes a bit of time to load.
 You can zoom using the scroll wheel on your mouse or a trackpad)

 If you go through the **workflow**, you can generate this exact graph yourself.